bunnydeviloper/cs10/Udacity/10-frameworks/010-angular.md

 ### Quiz: directives quiz
 ### Dependency injection skit
+* Dependency injection is a way to design software so that code (eg fn) doesn't have its dependency hard-coded into it, the information is given when it's called

 ### Services
+* a service can be use by many controller

 ### Quiz: service quiz
 ### Order manager feature
 ### A couple of ways to inject in Angular...